| |

 level is too low or has been depleted by the bathers.
 This

-allows for the development of microorganisms, creating a
+the development of microorganisms, creating a

 slippery, slimy bacterial film (biofilm) on the underwater